Chris: But mom, what’s Dad gonna do for a job?

 - One 2007 episode of Smackdown featured Krissy Vaine debuting after a match with Torrie Wilson and Victoria and beating the crap out of Torrie.
 She had one backstage segment next week and was never seen again.
 Behind the scenes she decided wrestling wasn't the right career for her and promptly left.
 She also injured Torrie's back while training and that resulted in Torrie having to retire from wrestling completely.

 - TNA examples would be Samoa Joe's abduction (...by ninjas) and the mystery Ace of Spades assailant.
-Both seem to have been dropped in favour of another mystery angle.
+Both seem to have been dropped in favor of another mystery angle.
 Again, Vince Russo.

 - Before a Pay-Per-View match, Booker T and John Heidenreich were in a locker room when a manila folder was slipped under the door which was addressed to Booker.
 Inside it was just a piece of paper that said "I still remember".
 It was never mentioned again.
 Allegedly, this was going to be a note from Goldust that would facilitate his return, but it ended up never happening.

 - David Otunga threatened Wade Barrett that he was going to reveal the reason The Nexus attacked The Undertaker and cost him his "Buried Alive" match with Kane.
 That was never followed up on; it was allegedly supposed to push Barrett vs Taker at Wrestlemania 27 but it was aborted when Triple H came back.